Spring training roundup: Athletics rally to defeat Padres

 Brewers 6, Diamondbacks 3

-Travis Shaw homered twice and drove in three runs as Milwaukee knocked off Arizona at Phoenix, Ariz.
+Travis Shaw homered twice and drove in three runs as Milwaukee knocked off Arizona in Phoenix.
 Andy Young and Wyatt Mathisen both went deep for the Diamondbacks.

 Matt Wieters had two hits and one RBI as St. Louis edged visiting Washington at Jupiter, Fla.
 Matt Adams and Jake Noll homered for the Nationals.